30 US Places With Fabulous Weather in May

 How the List was Made

 The choicest places all have daily high temperatures throughout the month that land within almost everybody's comfort zone.
-None of these locations normally endures May temperatures over 90 degrees Fahrenheit.
-At most they have four days that don't make it over 60 °F. And all average less than five inches of rain for the month.
+None of these locations normally endures extended May temperatures over 90 degrees Fahrenheit.
+At most they have six days that don't make it over 60 °F. And all average less than six inches and 13 days of rain for the month.